kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //
     // The only valid value for the header `Access-Control-Allow-Credentials` is true (case-sensitive).
     //
-    // The default value of the config AllowCredentials is false.
     // If the credentials are not allowed in cross-origin requests,
-    // the gateway will omit the header `Access-Control-Allow-Credentials` entirely.
+    // the gateway will omit the header `Access-Control-Allow-Credentials` entirely
+    // rather than setting its value to false.
     //
     // Input:
     //   Origin: https://foo.example